gkjohnson/three-mesh-bvh/README.md

 ## BVH Raycasting in a Shader

-See the shader implementation in the [simple GPU Path Tracing example](https://github.com/gkjohnson/three-mesh-bvh/blob/master/example/gpuPathTracingSimple.js) for an example on how to perform BVH ray queries in a shader..
+See the shader implementation in the [simple GPU Path Tracing example](https://github.com/gkjohnson/three-mesh-bvh/blob/master/example/gpuPathTracingSimple.js) for an example on how to perform BVH ray queries in a shader.

 # Exports